viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ### Configure data capture

-To add data capture for the colorfilter camera, click **Add Method** in the **Data Capture configuration** section of your color filter camera component.
+To add data capture for the color filter camera, click **Add Method** in the **Data Capture configuration** section of your color filter camera component.
 Toggle the **Type** dropdown menu, select **ReadImage**, and set the **Frequency** of the capture to `0.1`.
 Then, click **Save config**.